 Ag iarraidh é oscailt

-(The pig's at the door trying to open it)
+Meaning - The pig's at the door trying to open it.

 In today's germaphobic world such living arrangements seem inconceivable.
 So why would the Irish live in such horrible conditions, sharing their dwellings with their animals?

 The answer lies in the widespread practice of landlord's charging additional rent for a pig sty or any other building that might house livestock.
 This “pig in the parlour” stereotype of Ireland came from this oppressive system of exorbitant rent.